-Tiny amounts of water get inside the fiberglass by osmosis and begin to dissolve the chemicals found there—generally uncured resin or contaminants from the boatbuilding process.
-This solution then attracts additional water through the gelcoat barrier.
+Tiny amounts of water get inside the fiberglass and begin to dissolve the chemicals found there—generally uncured resin or contaminants from the boatbuilding process.
+This solution then attracts additional water through the gelcoat barrier by osmosis.
 As more water enters, the pressure increases and, finally, a blister is formed which can actually delaminate the local area around the blister.
 As more blisters occur, you can rapidly move from an unattractive nuisance to a problem that threatens the structural integrity of the hull.

 Once manufacturers figured out that blisters resulted from water penetrating the gelcoat membrane, it didn’t take long to figure out what to do about it.
 The barrier coat—usually epoxy or similar material that seals out the moisture better than polyester gelcoat—was born.
-Over the last 25 years or so techniques and products have grown to maturity.
+Over the last 30 years or so, techniques and products have grown to maturity.

 Applying a barrier coat is often about as easy as rolling on bottom paint, and boat owners by the thousands have completed this project, protecting their boats from osmotic blisters.
 There are three categories of projects that you may encounter in this area: preemptive barrier coating on new boats, blister repair alone, and blister repair with a barrier coat.

 New boats are frequently delivered with a barrier coat applied at the factory, and may include a five- or ten-year blister warranty.
 It is very important to note that you may have to treat the barrier coat in a specific way to keep the warranty intact (there may be a prohibition against sanding it, for example).
-If your boat does not have a barrier coat, you may want to investigate whether the builder has used specific resins which are resistant to osmotic blistering (manufacturers commonly use vinylester resins) so that you don’t feel obligated to coat your new bottom with goo.
+If your boat does not have a barrier coat, you may want to investigate whether the builder has used specific resins which are resistant to osmotic blistering (commonly vinylester resins are used) so that you don’t feel obligated to coat your new bottom with goo.

 This porous modified epoxy antifouling paint has been scuff-sanded with a disc grinder to highlight the blisters before they dry out and shrink.